 Citizen Scientist

-Become a citizen scientist and continue to get the trash out of the splash throughout the year.
-Use the Ocean Conservancy CleanSwell App to record your data.
-You don’t need a special event to continue to make a difference.
+Become a citizen scientist and help keep trash out of the splash all year long.
+By using the Ocean Conservancy CleanSwell App to record your data, you can make a difference any time, not just during special events.

 Alabama Debris History